Originate/guide/scala/scala.md

     val good = Option(System.getenv("a")) // Would return None
     ```

-    By the principle of least astonishment, use `Option#apply` even if you "know" your reference can never be null.
-By being consistent, we avoid wondering whether a `Some#apply` in the code was intentional or something the developer overlooked:
+    By the principle of least astonishment, use `Option.apply` even if you "know" your reference can never be null.
+By being consistent, we avoid wondering whether a `Some.apply` in the code was intentional or something the developer overlooked:

     ```scala
     val bad = Some(math.random())